Transia-RnD/binary-models-ts/README.md

 The `getMetadata()` method must be implemented by any BaseModel subclass in order to provide the metadata for the model, specifying the field names and types along with any additional properties such as `maxStringLength`, `maxArrayLength`, and `modelClass`. `encode()` and `decode()` methods are provided for BaseModel to convert a model instance to or from its binary hex representation, using the `encodeModel()` and `decodeModel()` utility functions respectively.

+## Encoding Functions

+The following functions are available for encoding data types to hexadecimal format:

+- `uint8ToHex(value: number): string` - Encodes a UInt8 value to hex.
+- `uint16ToHex(value: number): string` - Encodes a UInt16 value to hex.
+- `uint32ToHex(value: number): string` - Encodes a UInt32 value to hex.
+- `uint64ToHex(value: BigInt): string` - Encodes a UInt64 value to hex.
+- `uint224ToHex(value: BigInt): string` - Encodes a UInt224 value to hex.
+- `varStringToHex(value: string): string` - Encodes a variable-length string to hex.
+- `xflToHex(value: XFL): string` - Encodes an XFL value to hex.
+- `currencyToHex(value: string): string` - Encodes a currency string to hex.
+- `xrpAddressToHex(value: string): string` - Encodes an XRP address to hex.
+- `lengthToHex(value: number, maxStringLength: number): string` - Encodes a length value to hex.

+## Decoding Functions

+The following functions are available for decoding hexadecimal format to data types:

+- `hexToUInt8(hex: string): number` - Decodes a hex string to a UInt8 value.
+- `hexToUInt16(hex: string): number` - Decodes a hex string to a UInt16 value.
+- `hexToUInt64(hex: string): BigInt` - Decodes a hex string to a UInt64 value.
+- `hexToUInt224(hex: string): BigInt` - Decodes a hex string to a UInt224 value.
+- `hexToVarString(hex: string): string` - Decodes a hex string to a variable-length string.
+- `hexToXfl(hex: string): XFL` - Decodes a hex string to an XFL value.
+- `hexToCurrency(hex: string): string` - Decodes a hex string to a currency string.
+- `hexToXRPAddress(hex: string): string` - Decodes a hex string to an XRP address.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.